peterweber85/BayesianStatistics/README.md

 ### Course of the Data Science Masters
 #### http://www.ub.edu/datascience/master/
 Here I uploaded the computational projects I have completed for this course.
 The contents of the projects are:
+* Project 1:
+..* Test
-* Sampling/Simulation and the Bayesian Binomial Model
+Sampling/Simulation and the Bayesian Binomial Model
 * test